httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To counter this, only vetted keys and signature algorithms should be used to sign HTTP messages.
 The HTTP Message Signatures Algorithm Registry is one source of potential trusted algorithms.

-While it is possible for an attacker to substitute the signature parameters value or the signature value separately, the [signature input generation algorithm](#create-sig-input) always covers the signature parameters as the final value in the input string.
-This strongly binds the signature input with the signature value in a way that makes it much more difficult for an attacker to perform a partial substitution.
+While it is possible for an attacker to substitute the signature parameters value or the signature value separately, the [signature input generation algorithm](#create-sig-input) always covers the signature parameters as the final value in the input string using a deterministic serialization method.
+This step strongly binds the signature input with the signature value in a way that makes it much more difficult for an attacker to perform a partial substitution on the signature inputs.

 ## Key Theft {#security-keys}

 A foundational assumption of signature-based cryptographic systems is that the signing key is not compromised by an attacker.
 If the keys used to sign the message are exfiltrated or stolen, the attacker will be able to generate their own signatures using those keys.
 As a consequence, signers have to protect any signing key material from exfiltration, capture, and use by an attacker.

+To combat this, signers can rotate keys over time to limit the amount of time stolen keys are useful.
+Signers can also use key escrow and storage systems to limit the attack surface against keys.
+Furthermore, the use of asymmetric signing algorithms exposes key material less than the use of [symmetric signing algorithms](#security-symmetric).

 ## Modification of Required Message Parameters {#security-modify}